From swimming with the largest fish in the ocean to star gazing with the Milky Way above, here is our list of the best things to do in Exmouth!

 Australia is extremely strict when it comes to rules and restrictions around swimming with whale sharks.
 All of this is intended to protect the sharks and ensure that their breeding and feeding patterns are unaffected by those in the water with them.

-Generally, the tour companies offer the same things: a spotter plane for the whale sharks and a guarantee so if you don’t see a whale shark on your tour, you’ll get another tour for free.
+Generally, the tour companies offer the same things: a spotter plane for the sharks and a guarantee so if you don’t see a whale shark on your tour, you’ll get another tour for free.

 Some companies offer additional things such as free photos or a guarantee if you get seasick.